zkemail/zk-email-verify/docs/README.md

-Due to the nature of RSA signatures, in some cases, a malicious actor may construct a tampered RSA private key which allows them to sign two messages in the same identity namespace but two **different** masked identities.
+Due to the nature of RSA signatures, in some cases, a malicious actor may construct a tampered RSA private key which allows them to sign two messages in the same identity namespace but with two **different** masked identities.
 Thus, DO NOT rely on masked identity for determining unique identities, e.g. for anonymous voting protocols.
 There is a planned protocol extension which will allow users to prove they do not have a tampered public